 Guests also pass through a half-sunken champagne bar during their sloping descent to the dining room, a smart idea in the event that anyone finds being submersed under the North Sea in a concrete box a touch unnerving.
 (An offering of liquid courage never hurts.)

-A dining room with a view: With seating for nearly 100 guests, Under's dining room will be located at the bottom of the half-sunken concrete structure; a massive acrylic window looks out into the depths.
-(Rendering: MIR/Snøhetta)
+A dining room with a view: With seating for nearly 100 guests, Under's main dining room will be located at the 'bottom' of the half-sunken concrete structure and feature a massive acrylic window looking out into the depths.
+(Photo: Tor Erik Schroder/AFP/Getty Images)

 "Like a sunken periscope, the restaurant's massive acrylic windows offer a view of the seabed as it changes throughout the seasons and varying weather conditions," writes architecture firm Snøhetta, which envisions diners enjoying the views from a smattering of small tables right up front as well as a pair of long communal tables.
 Headquartered in Oslo and New York City, the firm's best known works include the Lillehammer Art Museum, a revamped and pedestrianized Times Square and the pavilion at the National September 11 Memorial & Museum.
 One of the firm's most ambitious in-development projects, the Willamette Falls Riverwalk in Oregon City, Oregon, also revolves around water — and how the public perceives and experiences it — but without the submersion element.